 Apache Mesos

-Apache Mesos is a distributed systems kernel designed to abstract and pool resources—such as CPU, memory, storage, and network—across an entire datacenter or cloud environment.
-It enables efficient resource sharing across diverse workloads, making it well-suited for running large-scale, fault-tolerant distributed applications.
+Apache Mesos is a distributed systems kernel that abstracts and pools resources (CPU, memory, storage, and network) across a data centre or cloud environment.
+It supports efficient resource sharing across diverse workloads, which suits large-scale, fault-tolerant distributed applications.

-Mesos provides a two-level scheduling model, where it manages low-level resource allocation and delegates task scheduling to higher-level frameworks.
-This design allows complex systems like Stalwart to run alongside other services in a shared infrastructure while still maintaining control over how and where tasks are executed.
+Mesos uses a two-level scheduling model: it manages low-level resource allocation and delegates task scheduling to higher-level frameworks.
+This allows systems such as Stalwart to run alongside other services in a shared infrastructure while retaining control over how and where tasks are executed.

-Stalwart can be deployed on Apache Mesos either as a containerized service using Mesos's native support for Docker and other container runtimes, or through a dedicated framework or scheduler that manages Stalwart node placement and health monitoring.
+Stalwart can be deployed on Apache Mesos either as a containerised service using Mesos support for Docker and other container runtimes, or through a dedicated framework or scheduler that manages node placement and health monitoring.

-Running Stalwart under Mesos provides administrators with a flexible and scalable orchestration solution, particularly in environments where Mesos is already used to manage a diverse set of workloads.
-With proper coordination and configuration, Mesos ensures that Stalwart nodes are automatically restarted on failure, scaled based on demand, and distributed across available resources for optimal resilience and performance.
+Running Stalwart under Mesos offers administrators a flexible and scalable orchestration option, particularly in environments where Mesos is already used for a diverse set of workloads.
+With appropriate coordination and configuration, Mesos restarts Stalwart nodes on failure, scales them based on demand, and distributes them across available resources.

 Deployment